Enter your work email

 1. Collect and verify supplier information

-The first stage of onboarding is data collection.
-This includes capturing essential details that your team needs to evaluate, approve, and manage a supplier.
-To do this effectively, procurement teams should define clear standards for documentation and data quality.
+The first stage of onboarding is collecting supplier information, and it includes capturing essential details that your team needs to evaluate, approve, and manage a supplier.
+To complete this step effectively, procurement teams should define clear standards for documentation and data quality.

 Here’s an example of some necessary information you might collect: